9emin1/albedo/README.md

 webshells/php/simple-backdoor.php in Kali.

 ## misc
-Inspired from projects that has E2EE implementation for financial instituitions that have to abide to some regulations.
+Inspired from projects that has E2EE implementation for financial instituitions that have to abide to some regulations (Singapore MAS).

 ## usage
 1. Find a vulnerable server that has an exploitable file upload feature